 Are all LendKey lenders available to all borrowers?

-No. Unfortunately, some borrowers will have access to certain lenders that other borrowers won’t in certain geographical areas (remember, they connect borrowers with lenders near them).
+Some borrowers will have access to certain lenders that other borrowers won’t in certain geographical areas (remember, they connect borrowers with lenders near them).

 Why the disparity?

 Lots of reasons.
 Limitations or qualifications can range from anything such as the type of work you do to where you live.
 They also take into account your loan amount, whether you have served in the military, and of course your credit score and income level.
-Credit unions have all sorts of criteria they want their borrowers to meet.

-Remember, regardless of what sort of profile you fit in, LendKey will find you the best lenders that want to work with you.
+However, no matter where you live or work, if you qualified on minimum income and credit score criteria, you will likely see at least 2 to 3 lenders – that’s a minimum no matter where you are.
+Regardless of what sort of profile you fit in, LendKey will find you the best lenders that want to work with you.

 What is the LendKey process?